 In addition to the guided sections linked in the right sidebar, you will find useful information in the Frequently Asked Questions and Resources sections.
 If you have any questions, general feedback, or specific information you would like to see included, please contact us.

-These intensive 1-3 week courses allow students to tailor their education across disciplines without requiring a full quarter's commitment.
-Students explore new directions for current research, potential postdoctoral avenues, or just topics of interest.
+These intensive 1-3 week courses allow students to tailor their education across disciplines without requiring a full quarter's commitment and are open to postdocs.
+Students and Postdocs explore new directions for current research, potential postdoctoral avenues, or just topics of interest.
 Stanford Biosciences students and postdocs have highlighted these offerings as among the most exciting parts of their education, for the way in which they catalyze their research and open new paths.
-Winter quarter courses are open for registration.
-View flyer for more details.
-Axess opens October 27, 2013.
+Please click here for summer quarter mini course listings and for more registration information.